singp125/Assignment/README.md

    * Hit Esc and then :wq and then Enter
    * Enter command - source ~/.zshrc
    * Enter command - echo $JAVA_HOME , this now show that you have set your java home environment variable

+5. Download Eclipse - Go to : https://www.eclipse.org/downloads/ and select 'Download Pacakages' hyperlink -https://www.eclipse.org/downloads/packages/, and then install 'Eclipse IDE for Enterprise Java and Web Developers' either for windows or for macOS
+6.